ace13/PassTheBomb/README.md

 - Only provide vision on some modes
 - Put a minimap notice on the bomb carrier
 - Localize all the strings
+- Taunts or the like, speechbubbles with smileys might be enough
+- A way to select round lengths and win condition, maybe a way to ban modes
 - More gamemodes: (These are only ideas)
   - Rooted mode, no movement except for blink
   - Incognito mode, no countdown or effect for carrying the bomb